The Home Herbalist

 In Person

-• An in-person iteration of The Home Herbalist is coming to the west coast of Turtle Island sometime in 2024.
+• An in-person iteration of The Home Herbalist is coming to the East Bay in 2025.

 A snapshot of your post program